 Personality disorders can bring profound instability, insecurity, isolation, and pain to those living with these disorders.
 These disorders can be especially difficult for the family and friends, who see their loved one suffering, but are unsure how to help.
 Some family and friends may even view behavior as unpredictable and explosive.

-Here, we recognize that clients’ personality disorder symptoms come from their illness, not their true personalities.
-As such, our program takes a nuanced, in-depth approach to personality disorder treatment, grounded in a strong understanding of these disorders, to help clients let go of shame and come to a stable, unified sense of self.
+Here, we recognize that veterans’ personality disorder symptoms come from their illness, not their true personalities.
+As such, our program takes a nuanced, in-depth approach to personality disorder treatment, grounded in a strong understanding of these disorders, to help veterans let go of shame and come to a stable, unified sense of self.